linushak/devstarCode/README.md

 ### Mission Instructions ###

 1. To start firing at the shield, we first need to have the Alien War Ship exposing it's coordinates.
-In the Dashboard, click on the Spy to see if he has anything to reveal.Q
+In the Dashboard, click on the Spy to see what information he has to share.

 2. We now need to fire at the coordinates of the shield!
 You will do this by changing the code in your microservice and deploy the new version.